-Following the revisions of the compensation rules and compensation limit in 1998, the SFC and SEHK had injected \$330 million and \$300 million respectively to the Fund during the years 1998 to 2001.
-A portion of this balance was contributed to the ICF, note 12 provides more details on the contributions made to the ICF.
+Following the revisions of the compensation rules and compensation limit in 1998, the SFC and SEHK had injected \$330 million and \$300 million respectively to the Fund during the years from 1998 to 2001.
+A portion of this balance was contributed to the ICF.
+Note 12 sets out more details on the contributions made to the ICF.